roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 url: /2008/11/ptq-kyoto-i/
 ---

-The PTQ was last Sunday, November 17 at Robinson&#8217;s Galleria.
+The PTQ was last Sunday, November 17 at Robinson&'s Galleria.

 As per usual, I opened and registered a pretty good pool with 2